 Our faculty are published writers and critics, and each year we enhance our program by having important visiting writers teach some of our courses.
 Our most recent distinguished writers include: Achy Obejas, Faith Adiele, Daniel Alarcón, Marc Bamuthi Joseph, Micheline Aharonian Marcom, Miranda Mellis, and Truong Tran.

-The department also offers graduate work leading to a master of arts in English and American literature or a master of fine arts in creative writing and in book art and creative writing.
+The department also offers graduate work leading to a master of arts in English Language and Literatures or a master of fine arts in creative writing and in book art and creative writing.
 For information on these graduate programs, see the Graduate Catalog.

 With Mills unique Bachelor's to Master's Accelerated Degree Programs you can earn two academic degrees in five years—increasing your career options after college.
 Click a link below for courses you can be taking now to prepare for your Bachelor's to Master's Accelerated Degree.